periph/website/site/content/project/contributing.md

-While this project is not related to the Go project itself, `periph` abides to the same code of conduct as the Go project as described at https://golang.org/conduct. `periph` doesn't yet have a formal committee, please email directly `maruel@chromium.org` for issues encountered.
+While this project is not related to the Go project itself, `periph` abides to the same code of conduct as the Go project as described at https://golang.org/conduct. `periph` doesn't yet have a formal committee, please email directly `conduct@maruel.ca` for issues encountered.

 # The small print